 Our new women’s drop-in provides a safe, female-identified space for women to receive compassionate care in a way that creates opportunities to build on their strengths.
 Any woman or person who identifies as a woman is welcome to drop in to access a kitchen, a washer and dryer, and participate in free, women-led activities like yoga, creative writing, craft workshops, and cooking classes.

 Willow’s Place was initially launched through funding by the Ontario Trillium Foundation, an agency of the Government of Ontario.

 Ending violence against women requires communities to come together to talk about change at the individual, community, and societal level.

 That’s why staff at Inasmuch House and Willow’s Place are involved in education and awareness all across our community.
 We take part in campaigns to raise awareness about abuse and its effects on women, children, and society.
 We’re also happy to talk to your school, church, club or organization about issues related to violence against women.

-In November, Inasmuch House joins other Violence Against Women shelters in Ontario to run the Wrapped in Courage Campaign.
+November is Woman Abuse Awareness month!
+To show our support of non-violence against women, Inasmuch House joins other Violence Against Women shelters in Ontario to run the Wrapped in Courage Campaign.
 We sell beautiful purple scarfs to raise awareness and funds for local women’s shelters.